meritmalling/Quickipedia/README.md

 [quickipedia.herokuapp.com](quickipedia.herokuapp.com)

-When two web development students collaborate for a one day hackaton you get Quickipedia!
+When two web development students collaborate for a one day hackathon you get Quickipedia!

 Sometimes you don't have time to read through an entire Wikipedia article, or, let's be honest, even the summary.
 Quickipedia summarizes the summary!